liveswitch/liveswitch-connect/README.md

   --video-codec             (Default: Any) The video codec to negotiate with
                             LiveSwitch.

-  --h264-encoder            (Default: Auto) The H.264 encoder to use for the
+  --h264-encoder            (Default: Auto) The H.264 encoder to use.
-                            H.264 codec.

-  --h264-decoder            (Default: Auto) The H.264 decoder to use for the
+  --h264-decoder            (Default: Auto) The H.264 decoder to use.
-                            H.264 codec.

   --gateway-url             Required.
 The gateway URL.